jtlapp/electron-affinity/README.md

 _WORK IN PROGRESS_

 This documentation should be enough to use the module, but I'm still fleshing it out.
+The code is complete and fully tested.

 ## Introduction